McLaughlin played it safe in ‘big picture’ podium finish - Speedcafe

-Scott McLaughlin said he was happy to play it safe for a ‘big picture’ podium in Race 26 at The Bend with title rival Jamie Whincup started rearwards.
+Scott McLaughlin said he was happy to play it safe for a ‘big picture’ podium in Race 26 at The Bend while title rival Jamie Whincup started rearwards.

 The Shell V-Power Racing Team driver started the second race at The Bend Motorsport Park from pole position, but ceded the lead to eventual race winner Shane van Gisbergen at Turn 1.